ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

       * If you want to reuse the existing public and private VLANs when they are available, click **Select Existing VLANs** and specify the VLANs and the subnets.
    4. Specify the DNS configuration.

-10. Select the add-on services to deploy into the instance by clicking the corresponding service card.
-If a service requires configuration, complete the service-specific settings and click **Add Service** on the card.
-For more information about how to provide settings for a service, see the corresponding service ordering topic.

 11. On the **Order Summary** pane, verify the instance configuration before you place the order.
    1. Review the settings for the instance.
    2. Review the estimated cost of the instance.
 Click **Pricing details** to generate a PDF summary.
 To save or print your order summary, click the **Print** or **Download** icon on the upper right of the PDF window.
    3. Click the link or links of the terms that apply to your order, and confirm that you agree with these terms before you order the instance.
    4. Click **Provision**.

-## Results after you order vCenter Server instances
+## Results after you order vCenter Server with NSX-T instances
-{: #vc_orderinginstance-results}
+{: #vc_nsx-t_orderinginstance-results}

 The deployment of the instance starts automatically.
 You receive confirmation that the order is being processed and you can check the status of the deployment by viewing the instance details.

-When the instance is successfully deployed, the components that are described in [Technical specifications for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_vcenterserveroverview#specs) are installed on your VMware virtual platform.
+When the instance is successfully deployed, the components that are described in [Technical specifications for vCenter Server with NSX-T instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_nsx-t_overview-specs) are installed on your VMware virtual platform.
 The ESXi servers that you ordered are grouped as **cluster1** by default.
-If you ordered add-on services, the deployment of the services starts after your order is completed.

 When the instance is ready to use, the status of the instance is changed to **Ready to Use** and you receive a notification by email.

 When you order a secondary instance, the VMware vSphere Web Client for the primary instance (linked to the secondary one) might be restarted after your secondary instance order is completed.

 ## What to do next
-{: #vc_orderinginstance-next}
+{: #vc_nsx-t_orderinginstance-next}

-View and manage the vCenter Server instance that you ordered.
+View and manage the vCenter Server with NSX-T instance that you ordered.
+For more information on viewing the instance, see [Viewing vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_viewinginstances).

 You must manage the {{site.data.keyword.vmwaresolutions_short}} components that are created in your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.vmwaresolutions_short}} console, not the 	{{site.data.keyword.slportal}}, or any other means outside of the console.
 If you change these components outside of the {{site.data.keyword.vmwaresolutions_short}} console, the changes are not synchronized with the console.
 {:important}